Djokovic admits travel declaration had incorrect information

 The decision could take a while – but there is time pressure since the draw to determine brackets for the Australian Open is set to take place Thursday.

-Immigration Minister Alex Hawke’s office issued a statement saying Djokovic’s legal team had filed further documents and added: “Naturally, this will affect the timeframe for a decision.”
+Hawke’s office issued a statement on Wednesday saying Djokovic’s legal team had filed further documents and added: ”Naturally, this will affect the timeframe for a decision.”

 At issue is whether he has a valid exemption to strict rules requiring vaccination to enter Australia since he recently recovered from COVID-19.